 This course focuses on philosophies of and approaches to political science for facilitating cadets' research objectives.
 The two central goals of the course are (a) to introduce cadets to the methods traditionally used to design, conduct, and report political science research; and (b) to allow cadets to apply these methods to their individual research questions.
 Cadets will frame research questions about politics, develop rigorous theories and hypotheses about politics, identify reasonable measures to test relationships, collect political data, develop a research design on a topic of their choosing that is acceptable by professional political scientific standards, and publicly present this research design.
-Prerequisite(s): a minimum grade of C in ERH 102, IS 201, IS 301.
-Should be taken during the second semester of the second class year.
+Prerequisite(s): ERH 102 & IS 201 with a minimum grade of C.

-IS 470 - Advanced Special Seminar
+IS 470 - ADVANCED SPECIAL SEMINAR